Why lending and credit fintechs should issue payment cards for their customers

 - Why customer experience is one of the key differentiators for lending and credit fintechs

 - Why cards drive customer loyalty and engagement

-- How to give your lending and credit customers easy access to credit in just weeks
+- How to give your lending and credit customers easy access to credit

 1. Competition is fierce – best rates and service experience win